 Public transportation primarily consists of minibuses which can be unreliable and accidents are common.
 Modern coach buses are increasingly common on the main cross-country routes.
-Minibuses run all the way between Dar es Salaam and Lilongwe with stops in the Songwe border crossing, Kyela, Mzuzu and Karonga.
+Minibuses run all the way between Dar es Salaam and

+Lilongwe with stops in the Songwe border crossing, Kyela, Mzuzu and Karonga.
 From Zambia there are both direct buses and minibuses between Lusaka and Lilongwe with additional stops in Chipata and the Mchinji border.
 From From Mozambique in Quelimane and Nampula you can get minibuses to the Milange-Mulanje border.
 From there you can reach Blantyre.

 - Axa Buses: "Best travel method in Malawi."
 Makes scheduled stops only, so usually fewer stops.
 About the same price as minibuses but travel less often.
 Ask the locals for a rough schedule.
 However, these also wait until they are full to depart, which can take much longer than the minibus (several hours!), since they are much larger. - MiniBuses (Matolas): By far the easiest way to travel but not always comfortable.
 These can be cramped, smelly rides but are frequent and easy to catch.
 If a minibus is not available, a lorry (pickup truck) is often available to carry patrons in the back.
-These are less safe and should generally be avoided.

-- The main bus station in Lilongwe is easy to find and most taxis will give you a lift to the front gate.
+These are less safe and should generally be avoided. - The main bus station in Lilongwe is easy to find and most taxis will give you a lift to the front gate.
 From the main bus station, you can catch an AXA bus (the main bus system) or minibuses. - Operators will try to charge 'mzungu' prices so try to barter a lower price.
-As of 2016, a minibus from Lilongwe to Salima (1500 kwacha) and then Salima to Mua (about 1000 kwacha) - Don't travel at night.
+As of 2017, a minibus from Lilongwe to Salima (2000 kwacha) and then Salima to Mua (about 1000-1500 kwacha), Mua to Golomoti is 400 kwatcha and Golomoti to Dedza is about 1000-1500. - Don't travel at night.
 The roads are particularly dangerous at night. - Bicycling is the main means of transportation in Malawi.
-Cheap Chinese bicycles are everywhere in the country. - Bicycle Taxis are also an easy and pleasant way to get around within cities or when traveling short distances
+Cheap Chinese bicycles are everywhere in the country. - Bicycle Taxis are also an easy and pleasant way to get around within cities or when traveling short distances.